AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

    end
    ```

-3. Run the `pod install` command in the *Terminal* to install the Agora SDK.
+3. Run the `pod install` command in the _Terminal_ to install the Agora SDK.
 Once you successfully install the **SDK**, it shows `Pod installation complete!`

-4. A new file with a suffix of .xcworkspace will be generated under the project folder.
+4. A new file with a suffix of .xcworkspace is generated under the project folder.
 Use Xcode to open it for subsequent operations.

 #### Integrate the SDK manually